rust-lang/book/2018-edition/src/appendix-04-macros.md

 The most widely used form of macros in Rust are *declarative macros*.
 These are also sometimes referred to as *macros by example*, *`macro_rules!` macros*, or just plain *macros*.
-At their core, declarative macros allow you to write something similar to a Rust `match` expression.
+At their core, declarative macros are written in a form similar to a Rust `match` expression.
 As discussed in Chapter 6, `match` expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated with the matching pattern.
 Macros also compare a value to patterns that have code associated with them; in this situation, the value is the literal Rust